 For the pre-proposal, you don't need to read all of the papers in detail (you'll do that for your proposal, due Sept.
 18).
 You just need to list the papers so I can see that you've done a thorough literature search.

 For each paper you find that you think may be relevant, say whether it's available (online or in print) through the UD library.
 If it's not, order it through Interlibrary Loan.
 The instructions for Interlibrary Loan are given in my guide to searching the literature.

 On Tuesday, Sept.
-5, you must turn in a pre-proposal.
+4, you must turn in a pre-proposal.
 This will be worth 5% of your overall grade.
 The format can be pretty informal (but it must be typed), and there's no minimum or maximum length.
-It should give the information you found that answers the questions I listed above; tell me what your species looks like (include at least one figure!) and how you're going to tell it apart from similar species, where you're going to look for it, how you hope to catch it, etc. If you collected some on August 29, include information about where you found it, how easy it was to catch, etc.
+It should give the information you found that answers the questions I listed above; tell me what your species looks like (include at least one figure!) and how you're going to tell it apart from similar species.

 Next, include information about where you looked for your species and where you found it.
 This should be a list with a brief description and the latitude and longitude of each location where you found it.
 Also include a description of where you looked unsuccessfully (you don't need latitude and longitude for this).

 After the basic information about your species, list the relevant literature that you've found on it.
 For some of your species, there are just a few scientific papers that mention them, so you'll want to list all of the papers you've found.
 For other species, there are a ton of papers, so you should only list papers that you think may have information about genetic variation.